OpenWork-NZ/mdwg/_defs/MetadataIdentifier.md

 - **authority -** *(class - [CI_Citation](./class-CI_Citation))* [0..1] optional, the provider of the UUID

 ## Discussion
-Every metadata record needs a unique identifier so as to provide certain of the identity of the record and to provide a primary key for linkages.
-This element should hold UUID, preferably in the form of a resolvable URI.
+Every metadata record needs a unique identifier so as to provide certainty as to the identity of the record and to provide a primary key for linkages.
+This element should hold UUID, preferably in the form of a resolvable URI (either stanalone or in combinationwith anther element e.g. `<mcc:codespace>`).
 This provides the machine readable (and human) ability to determine if this is the same or different to other metadata records.
 It is useful in machine to machine activities such as metadata harvesting.
 It is also at times useful to data managers and others to determine if a record is the same as another.

 This identifier must never change, irrespective of where that metadata record is stored.
 This allows linkages to a metadata record to persist.